Skip to main content Skip to secondary navigation

 Animals

 Animals are prohibited on Marguerite shuttles, except service animals.
 The service animal must be under the control of its handler, be on a leash that does not interfere with other passengers, and be near their owner’s side without blocking aisles.
 Stanford is committed to making reasonable modifications to its policies, practices, and procedures to ensure full access to its facilities and activities for individuals with disabilities.
-To make a request for a reasonable modification or for questions/concerns, contact the Diversity & Access Office at disability.access@stanford.edu or 650.725.0326.
+To make a request for a reasonable modification or for questions/concerns, please contact the Diversity & Access Office at disability.access@stanford.edu or 650.723.0755.

 Public Transit Resources for Persons with Disabilities